-Let us know that you are interested in sponsoring a family with Adopt-A-Family, as well as the size of family you’re wanting to shop for.
+All 2020 families have been adopted.
+In coming years, let us know that you are interested in sponsoring a family with Adopt-A-Family, as well as the size of family you’re wanting to shop for.

 YWCA will match you with a family and provide a family info sheet with names, ages, interests, and which stores the children have chosen.
 The wish list will be provided before Thanksgiving.

 To adhere to COVID-19 safety guidelines for our volunteers, staff, and program participants, we will be doing an all gift card Adopt-A-Family program this year.
 Interested volunteers can still adopt a whole family by purchasing the following:

 - For the kids: two $50 gift cards per child to the stores of their choosing.

 - For the family: a grocery gift card for $100

 Gift cards will need to be dropped off drive-thru style in Seattle's Central District on Sunday 12/6 and Monday 12/7.
 More details to follow once you’re matched with a family.